areaboy/online_bodyguard/README.md

 ```

-For instance, url https://twitter.com/ tells the Chrome Apps to run natively as a standalone app on that site each time the Url is accessed.
+For instance, url **https://twitter.com/** tells the Chrome Apps to run natively as a standalone app on that site each time the Url is accessed.
-To make the Chrome run natively on all twitter url, you should add asterisk to the url something like https://twitter.com/*.
+To make the Chrome run natively on all twitter url, you should add asterisk **(*)** to the url something like https://twitter.com/*.

-You can try More URL Matching based on the Site where you want the Chrome to popup/run natively.
+You can try More **URL Matching** based on the Site where you want the Chrome to popup/run natively.

-2.) open chrome browser. goto Manage Extension --Click on Load Unpacked --> Select chrome_online_bodyguard folder.
+2.) open chrome browser. goto **Manage Extension --Click on Load Unpacked --> Select chrome_online_bodyguard** folder.
 Ensure that it gets loaded.
- You will see the Chrome extension app(online_bodyguard) within the Chrome Extension Dashboard
+ You will see the Chrome extension app(**online_bodyguard**) within the Chrome Extension Dashboard

-Remember, whenever you edit any of the Chrome Extension apps script, always click on Reload/Refresh icon on the side of the app within the Chrome extension Page.
+Remember, whenever you edit any of the Chrome Extension apps script, always click on **Reload/Refresh** icon on the side of the app within the Chrome extension Page/Dashboard.

-Alternatively,You can go directly to Chrome extension Page/dashboard by typing chrome://extensions/ at the chrome browser url
+Alternatively,You can go directly to Chrome extension Page/dashboard by typing **chrome://extensions/** at the chrome browser url

- Setting up backend was written in PHP etc.
+# Setting up backend was which was written in PHP etc.

-3.)You will need to install Xampp Server.
-After installation, ensure that PHP has been started and Running from Xampp Control Panel.
+3.)You will need to install **Xampp Server**.
+After installation, ensure that **PHP** is installed and that **Apache Server** has been started and Running from Xampp Control Panel.

-4.) copy main application folder online_bodyguard which contains the backend Code to htdocs of the Xammp server.
-Eg. C:\xampp\htdocs\online_bodyguard
+4.) copy main application folder **online_bodyguard** which contains the backend Code to **htdocs** of the Xammp server.
+Eg. **C:\xampp\htdocs\online_bodyguard**

 5.)
-Edit Settings.php to update your Pangea User Intel and Vaults Intel  Access Token  where appropriates and you are done with backend.
+Edit **Settings.php** to update your **Pangea User Intel and URL Intel  Access Token**  where appropriates and you are done with backend.
 Its is time to test the app.

 6.)
-To access the app as a Builtin Chrome Extension App, Callup the Chrome Browser, Locate Chrome Extension Icon and click on online_bodyguard Apps on Chrome Browser
-and application will start running.
+To access the app as a **Builtin** Chrome Extension App, Callup the Chrome Browser, Locate Chrome Extension Icon and click on **online_bodyguard** Apps on Chrome Browser and application will start running.
 Thanks..

-To Access the app as a Standalone Chrome Extension App, Try accessing any of  the configure Social networks site url like  https://twitter.com/,  https://www.instagram.com/ etc.
+To Access the app as a **Standalone** Chrome Extension App, Try accessing any of  the configured Social networks site url like  **https://twitter.com/,  https://www.instagram.com/ etc.**
- and you will see the app automatically Popup and running natively inside Twitter or Instagram site respectively.
-As a Standalone app, You can drag the app to any
+ and you will see the app automatically Popup and running natively inside **Twitter or Instagram** site respectively.

- direction, Maximize It, Minimize it and even close it when not needed.
+ As a Standalone app, You can drag the app to any direction, Maximize It, Minimize it and even close it when not needed within the site.